hammzj/cypress-load-balancer/README.md

 to `cypress run`: `--config specPattern="{FILE_PATTERN}"`.

 This is the only way to get the load balancer to handle a different pattern than what is specified in your configuration file.
-Please note you may need to also declare `--config excludeSpecPattern=""` to override your config file's default option for that, if one is specified that may exclude your new spec pattern.
+Please note you may need to also declare `--config excludeSpecPattern="{EXCLUSION_PATTERN}"` to override your config file's default option for that, if one is specified that may exclude your new spec pattern.
 In most cases, you should not need to do so.